 So how do you like to explore a place?
 When you arrive at a new place how do you really wish to explore it if you were given a free hand?
 I know that will depend on the city, its size and many other things.
 Still there is a particular way in which we like to explore places.
 I have listed 5 of my favorites.

 Cars at Gulmarg, Kashmir, India

 5. Cars: If you have been commuting for last five years for as long distances as I do you will understand why I put cars on 5.
 I have been driven around Leeds, Manchester and a few other places.
 I am not fond of driving myself (commuting on Indian roads has killed my appetite for it) so I have never hired a car.
 I am aware that there are economy car hire options available.
 It has been recommended by some of my British colleagues as well.
-UK is my most visited country till date (5 times though always for work) but one could easily car hire in Spain, car hire in Portugal and in many other European countries too.
+UK is my most visited country till date (5 times though always for work) but one could easily car in many other European countries too.
 I have been a few times in taxis that were Mercedes.
 But earning in Indian rupees they are still an expensive proposition for me!

 I was most fascinated by the caravans for hire which we saw in Durban, South Africa.
 One day, I hope I will get together with a few driving enthusiasts and drive through Botswana after hiring a caravan (Shalini and Srinivas are you reading this?).